 Metropolitan and regional planning conducted by the MPOs and RTPOs in the State of Washington - including that of WCOG - is integrated with the state's own transportation planning process, which is the responsibility of the Washington State Department of Transportation (WSDOT).
-One example of this is the alignment of WCOG's six-year Regional Transportation Improvement Program - a list of upcoming transportation projects developed in cooperation with WSDOT that includes all federally and state-funded regional projects - with the Statewide Transportation Improvement Program.
-Another example is the collaboration among WCOG, WSDOT and local staff on system evaluation and planning.
+One eExamples of state plans and processes that WCOG strives to be consistent with include the Highway System Plan, Public Transportation Plan, Freight Plan, Rail Plan, Active Transportation Plan, and others this is the alignment of WCOG's six-year Regional Transportation Improvement Program-a list of upcoming transportation projects developed in cooperation with WSDOT that includes all federally and state funded regional projects-with the Statewide Transportation Improvement Program.
+At the regional level, WSDOT area-office staff and WCOG collaborate on Another example is the collaboration among WCOG, WSDOT and local staff on system evaluation and planning through collaborative public process, data collection, and corridor & sub-area studies.
 The integration of regional and statewide planning is also reflected in WSDOT's membership on the Whatcom Transportation Policy Board.